ribeiroAllison/profit-mercado-livre/README.md

 - Percentage of profit over the cost

 ## Project Goal
-I build this to study React.js in its legacy form, using classes instead of functions.
-I have never touched React before this project, so it was a way to solidify what I was learning in Codecademy's full-stack engineer course.
+I build this to `study React.js in its legacy form`, using classes instead of functions. `I have never touched React before this project`, so it was a way to solidify what I was learning in Codecademy's full-stack engineer course.

-This will also be *used by e-commerce companies* to calculate profit and product viability *faster and more conveniently* than a normal excel spreadsheet.
+This will also be `used by e-commerce companies` to calculate profit and product viability `faster and more conveniently` than a normal excel spreadsheet.

-I also plan on adapting this project to React Native to make it an app.
+I also plan on adapting this project to React Native to `make it an app`.

 ## Technologies used: